lukereed1/arb-check-console/README.md

 ## Future Plans

 - Extend support to more sports and bookmakers.
-- Implement automatic alerts through AWS SES if arbitrage opportunities are present.
+- Implement automatic alerts through AWS SES and Eventbridge if arbitrage opportunities are present.
 - Host backend on AWS EC2.
 - Direct integration with the arb calculator for real-time profit calculations.